kevinswiber/yaml-rust2/ROADMAP.md

 - Enhanced the `find_node_by_path` function in tests to properly identify nodes based on content
 - All automatic position tracking tests now pass successfully
 - The system now supports position tracking for all YAML constructs including block and flow collections, scalars, and nested structures
+- Enhanced end position tracking to ensure accurate positions for all node types
+- Implemented deep YAML content comparison to improve node lookups for complex structures

 ### Stage 4: Remove anchor_map (COMPLETED)